-- Notify Treasury Management in the case of any discrepancy or loss
+- Notify Banking & Merchant Services in the case of any discrepancy or loss

-- Immediately notify Treasury Management and the University Police Department in the case of suspected fraud or theft
+- Immediately notify Banking & Merchant Services and the University Police Department in the case of suspected fraud or theft

-- A copy of the police report must be submitted, along with appropriate documentation (such as current and prior physical count/reconciliation, documentation of when/how loss or theft was discovered, action plan to remediate weakness in internal controls, etc.), to Treasury Management
+- A copy of the police report must be submitted, along with appropriate documentation (such as current and prior physical count/reconciliation, documentation of when/how loss or theft was discovered, action plan to remediate weakness in internal controls, etc.), to Banking & Merchant Services

 A Change Fund is used solely to make change for customers purchasing goods or services from the University.
 No purchases or disbursements can be made from a Change Fund.
 The balance of the Change Fund must remain the same at all times; therefore, Change Funds do not require replenishment.
 No documentation is necessary when providing change for customers.
 [Back to Top]